odoo/documentation/legal/terms/partnership.rst

 2 Term of the Agreement
 =======================
 The duration of this Agreement (the “Term”) shall be one year beginning on the date of the signature.
-It is automatically renewed for an equal Term, unless either party provides a written notice of termination minimum 30 days before the end of the Term to the other party.
+It is automatically renewed for an equal Term unless either party provides written notice of termination minimum 30 days before the end of the Term to the other party.